Stochastic Processes: Continuous Time Markov Chains

 Proposition 2.1 (Properties of exponential randomm variables) Let T_1, T_2, T_3, \cdots be independent exponential random variables with parameter \lambda_1, \lambda_2, \cdots.
 Then

-T= \min\{ T_1, \cdots, T_n\} is an exponential random variables with paramter \lambda_1+ \cdots + \lambda_n.
+T= \min\{ T_1, \cdots, T_n\} is an exponential random variables with parameter \lambda_1+ \cdots + \lambda_n.
 Note that n=\infty is allowed if we assume that \sum_{n}\lambda_n is finite.

 Proof.
 For 1. we have, using independence,